The Film Foursome of Larry & Anna & Dan & Alice…

 Further on in time, Dan returns home late and tells Alice he’s not been with his friends as she thought.
-He’s been with Anna and been seeing her since her exhibition.
+He’s been with Anna and has been seeing her since her exhibition.
 Larry returning from a work trip confesses to Anna he slept with a prostitute.
 Anna telling him guiltily about her relationship with Dan and seems guilty about this.

 Both partners are hurt by their lover’s admissions of love for another and both couples splitting over this year-long betrayal.
-The effects of the infidelity are seen, as these four characters react with each other in a variety of complex interactions for better for worse.
+The effects of infidelity are seen, as these four characters react with each other in a variety of complex interactions for better or worse.

 Yet ironically, the four characters were not close to their partners, but closer to others with Alice and Dan opening up to Larry and Anna respectively.
 Dan appeared a man who seemed to fall in love at first sight and enjoy the flirtation following this.
 This appeared in both of his relationships with Alice and Anna.

 Dan seemed less interested in Alice once he met Anna.
 He pursued Anna albeit unsuccessfully for a year as her stalker.
 Interestingly his flirtatious behaviour was also seen, as he masqueraded as Anna when “she” met Larry on the internet.

 I felt empathy for Alice, despite the fact that she was not able to fully trust Dan from the start.
-This increasingly apparent in her fears and belief that Dan would leave her.
+This is increasingly apparent in her fears and belief that Dan would leave her.
 He saw her as needy, rather than a genuine fear due to her knowledge of that pass he made to Alice.
 Alice appeared to care for Dan and to love him and was hurt by his betrayal.
-On discovering this, she ensured she the one who left their relationship when it ended.
+On discovering this, she ensured she was the one who left their relationship when it ended.

 Shockingly, when Dan met Anna – and indeed where Alice met Larry – both revealed more of their lives in their conversations.
 Both saying things, that should have been said to their then partners.
 Dan tells Anna hypocritically that Alice is lovable and he won’t leave her, then making a pass at Alice.